Non-Uniform Quantum Fourier Transform: Preliminaries

 \subsubsection{Block Encoding}

-Quantum algorithms for matrix manipulation often assume that a potentially non-unitary matrix can be embedded as a block within a unitary matrix.
-The block-encoding framework provides a systematic approach for performing linear algebraic operations on a quantum computer.
-The key idea is to represent a subnormalized, possibly non-unitary matrix \(A/\alpha\) as the upper-left block of a unitary matrix.
-Importantly, the block encoding need not be exact, motivating the following formal definition:
+Quantum algorithms for matrix manipulation typically assume that a possibly non-unitary matrix can be embedded as a block of a unitary operator.
+The block-encoding framework formalizes this approach, enabling linear algebraic operations on a quantum computer by representing a subnormalized matrix \(A/\alpha\) as the upper-left block of a unitary.
+Since such embeddings may be approximate, we recall the following formal definition:

 \begin{defn} Let $\alpha, \epsilon \in \mathbb{R}^+$.
 Given \(A \in \mathbb{C}^{r \times c}\), we say \(U \in \mathbb{C}^{d \times d}\) for $ d \geq \max \{r,c\}$ is a $(\alpha, \epsilon)$ block encoding of \(A\)